qingreee1/material-theme-jetbrains-docs/docs/configuration/features-settings.md

 **Q**: I've set "Material Fonts" but now my texts are all scrambled!

 **A**: This is a rare bug that occurs and honestly I don't know why it happens.
 It could be because the JDK caches fonts or because there are conflicts between Roboto fonts, or that you have a bad version of Roboto.
 Try to reinstall the Roboto font and restart the computer.
 If it still doesn't work, just disable the option or select another font in the settings.

+**Q**: Why have you removed the Material Fonts?!

+**A**: Because of the previous Q&A. Many users were complaining that their IDE become scrambled all of a sudden, generally as a result of their installed Roboto font not in sync with new versions of the JDK.
+Even though there is an easy workaround, it is not serious for a plugin used by millions of users to have such critical issues, even though it's not the plugin's fault per se.
+Therefore, it's left at the discretion of the user to replace the fonts of their IDE.
+However we still recommend Roboto for the best experience!